 For more details, view the Employee COVID-19 Guidebook.

 On-campus events and activities are being evaluated on a case-by-case basis and will require additional guidelines and procedures to ensure safe practices before being approved.
 If you have questions about specific events, contact Callie Clark at email@example.com or (563) 588-8165.
-Our spring 2020 commencement remains on the schedule for Saturday, October 3—Homecoming weekend.
+Our spring 2020 commencement planned for October 3, has been canceled.
+Graduates may attend Spring 2021 Commencement on Saturday, May 15, 2021.

 For an updated event schedule, visit Campus Calendar.